Skip to content

 Ddd.version: Application version (optional)

-Ddd.trace.sample.rate: Set sampling rate (default full sampling) (optional)
+Ddd.trace.sample.rate: Set sampling rate (default is full sample) (optional)

-Ddd.service.mapping: For Redis, MySQL, etc., called by the current application, this parameter can add aliases to distinguish between components called by other applications (optional)
+Ddd.service.mapping: For redis, mysql, etc., called by the current application, aliases can be added through this parameter to distinguish them from redis, mysql called by other applications (optional)

-Ddd.host: Data transmission target IP, default localhost (optional)
+Ddd.host: Data transmission target IP, default is localhost (optional)

 Java (ddtrace) Integration: